TutorialsAndroid/AppXUpdater/README.md

 <p align="center">Android Library that checks for updates on Google Play, GitHub, Amazon, F-Droid or your own server.
 This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.

+<p align="center">Original library can be found on https://github.com/javiersantos/AppUpdater

 ## And Don't Forget To Follow Me On Instagram

 <p align="center">Follow me on instagram to stay up-to-date https://instagram.com/a.masram444